himoacs/solace_kdb_whitepaper/whitepaper.md

 ### Synchronous vs asynchronous

 As we saw in the example above, applications can communicate with each other using IPC.
-Specifically, in q, we can open a handle to a process, execute a remote query, and then close the handle.
+Specifically, in *q*, we can open a handle to a process, execute a remote query, and then close the handle.
 The previous example demonstrates how **synchronous** communication works.

-There are two popular ways of communication: synchronous and asynchronous.
+There are two popular ways of communication: **synchronous** and **asynchronous**.
 Both allow applications to communicate with each bother but with a subtle, yet powerful, difference.
 In synchronous communication, when an application issues a request or executes a remote query, it cannot do anything else in the meantime but wait for the response.
 Conversely, with asynchronous communication, your application is free to continue its operations while it waits for a response from the remote server.

 In *q*, you can execute remote queries asynchronously using a negative handle: